JustAnotherHeroRiding/What-The-Key/Song Key.md

-## Also provide some sample chord progressions
+## Provide sample chord progressions and scales
 - Let's try using the openai api to do this, after providing the song name, album, genre and other relevant song data besides the key and bpm